-Bottom line: In my humble opinion an increase from 200Mbps to 1200Mbps for the same monthly fee is a great deal even if you have to start paying a monthly rental fee in order to take advantage of it.
+Bottom line: In my humble opinion an increase from 200Mbps to 1200Mbps for roughly the same monthly fee is a great deal even if you have to start paying a monthly modem rental fee in order to take advantage of it.

 But that being said, the ultimate decision is yours to make based upon your own circumstances and preferences.

 Update from Rod: Thanks for that info, Rick.
 I called Xfinity and they confirmed that I will need a new modem.
 They’re coming next week to install it!